Aishwaryahosamani/M2-EmbSYS/CaseStudy/Complex embedded system/README.md

 The smart card includes specific components to execute the functions of input/output.
 It includes an internal logic circuit to work in

-combination with the microprocessor for controlling the timintg as well as data flo0w that is transferred into memory of the card.
+combination with the microprocessor for controlling the timing as well as data flow that is transferred into memory of the card.

 The physical structure of this card can easily interface to a card reader and it is connected to host computers to exchange the data.

 CPU(Central processing unit)

-The microprocessor otherwise a cpu is the component that differentiates the smart cards from other types of cards that are aminly usedto store the data.
+The microprocessor otherwise a cpu is the component that differentiates the smart cards from other types of cards that are mainly used to store the data.

-The processor is in connection through the operating system that allows the smart-card to make its own choices regarding where the inforation is stored
+The processor is in connection through the operating system that allows the smart-card to make its own choices regarding where the information is stored

 within memories & under what conditions it must transfer data through its I/O interface.The microprocessor includes three components such as ALU,the